eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

       printf ("\n=== [Subscriber] Waiting for a sample ...\n");

-      /* Initialize sample buffer, by pointing the void pointer within
+      /* Initialize the sample buffer, by pointing the void pointer within
       * the buffer array to a valid sample memory location. */ samples[0] = HelloWorldData_Msg alloc ();